-&lt;sup>19 Oil prices (customs clearance basis; yen) are taken from the Bank of Japan Financial and Economic Data CD-ROM.
-Data on GDP deflator are from the Japanese National Accounts.
+20. Oil prices (customs clearance basis; yen) are taken from the Bank of Japan Financial and Economic Data CD-ROM.
+Data on the GDP deflator are from the Japanese National Accounts.

-&lt;sup>20 Kawamoto (in preparation) finds that these indicators of pronounced monetary tightness have the strong contractionary effects on real variables as Romer and Romer (1989; 1994) find for the U.S. economy.
+21. Kawamoto (2002) finds that these indicators of pronounced monetary tightness have the strong contractionary effects on real variables such as Romer and Romer (1989, 1994) find for the U.S. economy.